-The Committee is in the transition phase from receiving paper Progress Reports to online submission into a database.
-A Working Group was established to facilitate this process and its report is given as Annex O. The Committee reaffirms its view of the importance of national Progress Reports and recommends that the Commission continues to urge member nations to submit them following the new online system.
+The Committee is in the transition phase from receiving paper progress reports to online submission into a database (Skaug, 2012, pp.2).
+A working group was established to facilitate this process and its report is given as Annex O. The Committee reaffirms its view of the importance of national Progress Reports and recommends that the Commission continues to urge member nations to submit them following the new online system.
 It thanks the Secretariat and especially Tandy and Miller for their development work on the portal.